VisiRule Business Rules Engine

 You can deploy your VisiRule application using Windows containers.
 Containers provide the tools to organize and build micro-services.
 They wrap the VisiRule application up within in a complete file system that contains everything it needs to run:the code, run-time rule engine, system tools and system libraries.
 This guarantees that it will always run the same, regardless of the environment in which it runs.
 Containers can be deployed on-premises or as a hosted service.

 The high-performance VisiRule rule engine is capable of handling over 100K rules in 1 minute on a 2 server installation.
 As more servers are commissioned, this increases.

 Business Rules Engine Integration

 VisiRule can access data in almost any database system both RDMS (SqlServer, Oracle, MySQL, SAP, Access) and NoSQL such as Redis.
 VisiRule can receive data from spreadsheets (Excel), text files and remote devices (SCADA etc).
-VisiRule a Big Data Rules Engine.
-When coupled with tools such as Azure IoT Hub and the Azure Event Grid VisiRule can provide intelligent support for IOT.
+VisiRule is a Big Data Rules Engine.
+When coupled with tools such as Azure IoT Hub and the Azure Event Grid, VisiRule can provide intelligent support for IOT.